qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

     :guilabel:`Base height` can instead be set.
 * |unchecked| :guilabel:`Enable extrusion`: you can set a :guilabel:`Height`
   to control how high features vertically extend above their base.
-  This is convenient to represent 2D geometry layers, e.g. polygon building footprints layers.
+  This is convenient to indicate that a 2D geometry layers, e.g. a polygon building footprints layer, actually represents 3D objects.
 * :guilabel:`Elevation Binding`: only relevant when combining an :guilabel:`Elevation clamping` relying on the terrain with a line or polygon layer, this option controls how feature elevation is set relative